caseykneale/ChemometricsTools.jl/README.md

 ### Transforms/Pipelines
 Two design choices introduced in this package are "Transformations" and "Pipelines".
 We can use transformations to treat data from multiple sources the same way.
 This helps mitigate user-error for cases where test data is scaled based on training data, calibration transfer, etc.

 Multiple transformations can be easily chained together and stored using "Pipelines".
-These are basically convenience functions, but are somewhat flexible.
+Pipelines aren't "pipes" like are present in R and base Julia.
+They are basically convenience functions, but are somewhat flexible.
 Pipelines allow for preprocessing and data transformations to be reused, chained, or automated for reliable analytic throughput.

 ### Model training
-Easy to use iterators for KFoldsValidation's!
+Easy to use iterators for K-Folds calidation's!
 Sampling methods like Kennard Stone, and resampling methods are ready to use in one line.
 Convenience functions for interval selections, weighting regression ensembles, etc.

 ### Regression Modeling
 Dozens of performance metrics, a few built in plots (Bland Altman, QQ, etc).
 CLS, Ridge, Kernel Ridge, LS-SVM, PCR, PLS(1/2), ELM's, ...
 More to come.
 Chemometricians love regressions!